Message from the Graduate Coordinator

 Written and Oral Examination

-Students pursuing this option will be examined on texts in three fields of the discipline based on departmental reading lists and student’s special area of interest.
-One of the three fields must be pre-1800.
+Students pursuing this option will be examined on texts in two fields of the discipline based on departmental reading lists and student’s special area of interest.
 A list of the required readings for each historical field is kept on file in the Department of English.
-For each field, students will typically select 20 texts from a list of 30 primary texts, and 5 texts from a list of 10 works of criticism.
-The students’ CE exam, then, will typically be based on a total of 60 primary texts and 15 works of criticism.
-For each of their three fields, students will submit a 5 to 6-page written assignment.
+For each field, students will typically select 25 texts from a list of 30 primary texts, and 5 texts from a list of 10 works of criticism.
+The students’ CE exam, then, will typically be based on a total of 50 primary texts and 10 works of criticism.
+In both fields, students will submit a 5 to 6-page written assignment, one for each field, or 10-12 pages total of writing.
 The CE culminates in a 90-minute oral examination.
-The exam will be conducted by three faculty members who will each examine the student in one of their three chosen fields.
-To receive Credit for ENG 896, students must pass all three sections of the CE Examination.
+The exam will be conducted by two faculty members who will each examine the student in one of their two chosen fields.
+To receive Credit for ENG 896, students must pass the two sections of the CE Examination.
 Consult the handout: Procedures & Timeline For CE Exam ENG 896 (pdf) available in the Department of English and online for more information.

 Candidates who have selected the thesis option (ENG 898) as their CE project may NOT switch to the exam option (ENG 896), or vice versa, except upon advisement.